Travel Reminders and Suggestions

 Getting Around

-You will probably be picking up a rental car at the Calgary, AB airport.
+You will probably be picking up a rental car at the Calgary, AB, airport.
 Use Orbitz, Expedia, or Sidestep to get a good rate and then see if you can beat it by a significant margin using Priceline.
+Another money saving strategy is to pick up your car at an off-airport location, where rates tend to be much lower.
+Many agencies will allow you to return the car at the airport without an extra charge.

-Most of the sites in the film are accessible without using four wheel drive vehicles, though there will be times when you may want to have one.
+Most of the sites in the film are accessible without using four-wheel-drive vehicles, though there may be times when you will want to have one.
 See the site descriptions for road condition warnings and check local weather forecasts.
-Be advised that many of the rural township and range roads, as well as almost all of Hwy 742, are unpaved, though these tend to be generally well-maintained.
+Be advised that many of the rural township and range roads, as well as almost all of Hwy 742, are unpaved, though these tend to be generally well maintained.

 Watch speed limits and traffic lights.
 Alberta uses cameras to silently and efficiently nab speeders and yellow-light runners.
 The ticket will go by mail to the rental car company which will add a fee and bill it to your credit card a month later.
 As a practical matter, you can’t appeal it.
 No fun.
 Reminder: All posted speeds are in km.